levante85/priority_queue/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Queue can be either a max or min priority queue depending on the given Comparator function if v[i] < [j] the it's a max priority queue, otherwise if the function is v[i] > v[j] then it becomes min queue.
+Queue can be either a max or min priority queue depending on the given Comparator function.

 ## How do I use it?